tareksander/tareksander.github.io/_drafts/linux-shell.md

 The last command navigates back to your home directory.
 It navigates to the parent directory of the parent directory, so 2 levels up, which is the home directory in this case.

-When your names include spaces, you have to enclose them with \"\": `cd "my path with spaces"`.
+When your names include spaces, you have to enclose them with `""`: `cd "my path with spaces"`.
 The shell would interpret each word separated by the spaces as its own path otherwise.
+If your path includes \" or \$, you have to use `''` instead.

 Shells also support something called tab completion, so you don't have to type as much.
 When you enter a command or path and hit enter, the shell looks for command names or files/directories that match what you typed.
 If there is only 1 result to this search, the shell will complete the command or path for you.